Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning

 \subsection{T1TL and Simultaneous Learning}

 As shown in Table \ref{tab:Comparison}, traditional product-MDP algorithms usually represent the states of automaton or RM with one-hot encoding or sorted index, whose representation needs to be customized manually and the dimensions are dependent on the complexity of the LTL task.
-Unlike these works, we encode the LTL specification as normalized vectors using transformer, which is not only appropriate for the forward propagation of the neural network, but also can be continuously updated as Transformer evolves.
-In addition, its dimension can be customized with appropriate designs of transformer, leading to improved agent\textquoteright s performance.
+Unlike these works, we encode the LTL specification as normalized vectors using Transformer, which is not only appropriate for the forward propagation of the neural network, but also can be continuously updated as Transformer evolves.
+In addition, its dimension can be customized with appropriate designs of Transformer, leading to improved agent\textquoteright s performance.
 Compared with automaton-based methods, the product-MDP based Transformer can be constructed on-the-fly without concern of exponential explosion of algorithm complexity with LTL tasks.
-Furthermore, with the update of the Transformer, the weights or heads in self-attention can offer reasonable interpretability for the agent's motion planning.

 The interpretable LTL representation encoded via the Transformer is illustrated in Fig. \ref{fig:BP4TL1}.
 Initially, the weights of Transformer are set randomly.
 As the agent interacts with the environment, the RL module is updated when a proposition is encountered by the agent, which leads to an indirect update of the Transformer module, i.e., the agent has new knowledge of the pros and cons about the currently encountered proposition for completing the task.
 Thus, as the RL module converges, the Transformer module achieves a better representation of the LTL instruction.
 Meanwhile, as the representation of LTL becomes more effective, the convergence of the RL policy is further improved.
 Let $Q_{\varphi_{\theta}}\left(s,a\right)$ and $Q_{\varphi_{\theta}^{'}}\left(s,a\right)$ be the Q-value function of task $\varphi$ and $\varphi^{'}$, respectively.
 Thus in the conventional RL algorithm, such as DQN, the update for $Q_{\varphi_{\theta}}$ driven by the Transformer can be written as